awsdocs/aws-kms-developer-guide/doc_source/services-s3.md

 **Important**
 Amazon S3 supports only [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks)\.
 You cannot use an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks) to encrypt your data in Amazon S3\.
 For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.

 You can choose a [customer managed CMK](concepts.md#customer-cmk) or the [AWS managed CMK](concepts.md#aws-managed-cmk) for Amazon S3 in your account\.
-If you choose to encrypt your data, AWS KMS and Amazon S3 perform the following actions:
+If you choose to encrypt your data using the standard features, AWS KMS and Amazon S3 perform the following actions:
 + Amazon S3 requests a plaintext [data key](concepts.md#data-keys) and a copy of the key encrypted under the specified CMK\.
 + AWS KMS generates a data key, encrypts it under the CMK, and sends both the plaintext data key and the encrypted data key to Amazon S3\.
 + Amazon S3 encrypts the data using the data key and removes the plaintext key from memory as soon as possible after use\.